Lawmakers urge Biden to back opioid-treatment measure

 Now, lawmakers — led by Sens.
-Maggie Hassan (D-N.H.) and Lisa Murkowski (R-Alaska), who are joined by four members in the House — are reintroducing legislation to eliminate the rules and urging the president to support their bill, calling it the “best way to … move forward on our shared goal” in a letter to Biden shared with The Washington Post.
+Maggie Hassan (D-N.H.) and Lisa Murkowski (R-Alaska), who are joined by four members in the House — are reintroducing legislation that would eliminate the rules and urging the president to support the bill, calling on Biden to “deliver on your promise to expand access to medication-assisted treatment” in a letter shared with The Washington Post.

-“This burdensome requirement does not improve patient safety, but does lead to treatment bottlenecks and a lack of providers across the country, particularly in rural areas,” the lawmakers wrote Tuesday.
+“This burdensome requirement does not improve patient safety, but does lead to treatment bottlenecks and a lack of providers across the country, particularly in rural areas,” the lawmakers wrote Tuesday, adding that their legislation is the “best way” to accomplish “our shared goal.”

 The Biden administration is reviewing options to eliminate the waiver, said three administration officials, who spoke on the condition of anonymity because they were not authorized to discuss it.

-“We’re trying to do things the right way, and that will take some time,” said one official.
+“We’re trying to do things the right way, and that will take some time,” one official said.
 “We look forward to working with stakeholders on this issue, including Congress.”

+“As overdose deaths rise, it’s critical that the federal government find ways to expand access to lifesaving medications for opioid use disorder," said a spokesperson for the White House drug policy office.
+"For its part, the Office of National Drug Control Policy will continue its efforts to identify the best ways to provide greater access for these medications, reduce overdoses, and save lives.”

-Medical groups have hailed buprenorphine as a lifesaving treatment, particularly as the opioid crisis has accelerated during the covid-19 pandemic.
-The Centers for Disease Control and Prevention reported that there were more than 81,000 drug overdose deaths in the United States during the 12-month period ending in May 2020, the highest 12-month death count on record.
+Medical groups have hailed buprenorphine as a lifesaving treatment, particularly as the opioid crisis has accelerated during the coronavirus pandemic.
+The Centers for Disease Control and Prevention reported that more than 81,000 drug overdose deaths occurred in the United States during the 12-month period ending in May 2020, the highest 12-month death count on record.

 Physicians also have long clamored to be able to more easily prescribe the drug, which blocks the effects of opioids and limits the symptoms of withdrawal.